ellengz/UNO_Lite/README.md

 * the first player who has no card left in hand wins

 Especially:
-* for each game, user always plays first ("user-friendly")
+* for each game, user always plays first
-* if no cards left in deck, the player who has fewer cards in hand will win
+* if no cards left in deck, the cards that have been played (excludes cards left in players' hands) are shuffled and replenished in the deck.

 ### Design